Skip to main content

 Sign the Delegate Authorization

-tuple to delegate the authorization to the smart account.
-This is only called once, during the upgrade transaction of the EOA.
+Sign the eip7702Auth tuple to delegate the authorization to the smart account.
+This is only needed during the first upgrade transaction.
+If the EOA is already delegated, eip7702Auth will be null and signing can be skipped.

 import { createAndSignEip7702DelegationAuthorization } from "abstractionkit";